dewenni/ESP_Buderus_KM271/README.md

 ## MQTT Communication

-### You can control the Logamatic with the following commands:
+### You can control the Logamatic with commands like this:

 ```
 Topic: esp_heizung/setvalue/hk1_betriebsart